Palette-Labs-Inc/registry/rfcs/00005-schema-definition-language.md

 In theory arrays have homogeneous types (meaning every element as the same type).
 However, with union types this restriction is meaningless, so implementations can not assume that all the elements have the same type.

 ### `object`
-A generic object schema which can be nested i`Namespace Identifier`e other definitions by reference.
+A generic object schema which can be nested i`NSID`e other definitions by reference.

 Type-specific fields: